Centribo/Unity-Shader-Basics-Tutorial/README.md

 }
 ```
 Here we're defining a colour for us to use, called *_Colour* and it will be shown as "Totally Rad Colour!" in the Unity inspector.
 We're also giving it a default value of white.
-If you save and return to Unity now, when inspect the material, you should see this:
+If you save and return to Unity now, when you inspect the material, you should see this:

 ![Shading Basics 2](./Images/Shading_Basics_2.png)